 The reason for the early grey hair

-In our minds the appearance of grey hair is a sure sign of approaching old age.
+In our minds, the appearance of grey hair is a sure sign of approaching old age.
 Actually, however, it’s possible to turn grey at twenty-five years old or even earlier.
-A particular pigment melanin is responsible for the hair colour.
+The particular pigment melanin is responsible for the hair colour.
 It’s produced by special cells located in the hair follicles.
 Melanin is the same for all, hair colour depends only on its quantity.
 The more you have it, the darker will be the hair.

 For example, Europeans, get their first grey hair in their fortieth, Asians – a bit earlier, and Africans – in their fiftieth.
 Grey hair is more noticeable, of course, for dark-haired people.
 But this does not mean that they turn grey earlier.
 More opposite, as blond people turn grey usually earlier.
 Just grey hair on the background of blond hair is almost not visible.
 For men, grey hair appears first on the beard and moustaches, for women – at the temples and a bang.
-By the way, e-book “Gray Hair No More” represents very effective method of combating grey hair at home.
+By the way, e-book “Gray Hair No More” by Alexander Miller represents a very effective method of combating grey hair at home.
 I recommend!

 Not always the appearance of grey hair needs to be “blamed” on heredity.
-Stress is a powerful “engine” of bleaching process.
+Stress is a powerful “engine” of the bleaching process.
 Inside each hair has a very thin duct through which fluid can circulate.
 Scientists believe that when in times of stress our body increases rapidly the amount of adrenaline, the body begins to produce neuropeptides.
-Through blood vessels, they are getting closer to hair follicle, then fall into the duct and prevent the connection of protein and melanin.
+Through blood vessels, they are getting closer to the hair follicle, then fall into the duct and prevent the connection of protein and melanin.
 So, if you don’t want your hair to turn grey – avoid stress.

 Besides stress, grey hair can be caused by dysfunction of the thyroid, and vitamin deficiencies.
 And an unhealthy lifestyle – alcohol abuse, overuse of coffee, vegetables and fish neglect, chronic fatigue, and many hours of stay in the hot sun.
 Some experts also believe that sooner turns grey those who in adulthood were ill with certain viral diseases.

 Reduction of melanin in the body also contributes to all kinds of anaemia, herpes, erysipelas, hormonal disorders, kidney disease.
 When you notice the first grey hair, you should not flog a fever.
 Sometimes bleaching process extends over many, many years.
 Pigment production slows down gradually.
-The grey hair has a little of pigment, and none of it in a completely white hair, which albinos have.
+The grey hair has a little pigment, and none of it in a completely white hair, which albinos have.
 Incidentally, when the hair begins to turn grey, the skin begins to lose its pigment and also brightens.